MaslowCommunityGarden/Maslow-kits-for-sale-soon./README.md

 We are here to help and collaborate, we always answer all our e-mails within a day.

-- Check our complete parts list [HERE](https://www.eastbaysource.com/blogs/news/maslow-full-kit-parts-list)
+- See our complete parts list [HERE](https://www.eastbaysource.com/blogs/news/maslow-full-kit-parts-list)

 - Download the original software [HERE](https://github.com/MaslowCNC/GroundControl/releases).